stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   ![Section3 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-alarm-email.png)

   4. Once the playbook execution is completed, Click on the **Step Id** to see the final message and output of the step.
 You should be able to see this output listing all the resources of the application
   5. **Copy** the Resources list output from the section as highlighted in the screenshot below.
 This list consist of the all the resources defined in the Cloudformation stack related to our application.
-This information includes the Elastic Load Balancer, ECS, and RDS resource id that we can now use to further our investigation of the underlying issue.
+These information includes the Elastic Load Balancer, ECS, and RDS resource id that we can now use to further our investigation of the underlying issue.
-  6. **Paste** the output into a temporary location like notepad.
-You will need this value for your next step.
+  6. You can **Paste** the output into a temporary location like notepad for now.
+We will need this value for our next step.

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-execute-output.png)